The University offers a bachelor of science (B.S.) in professional aviation flight technology.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Department of Aviation Technology offers a variety of scholarships to full-time aviation technology students on a competitive basis.
-For information about these
+In addition, the Department of Aviation Technology offers a variety of scholarships to full-time aviation technology students on a

 The Catalog of Indiana State University is the document of